thm-mni-ii/JooMDD-deprecated/README.md

 <img src="img/ij_pw_3.png" alt="IntelliJ IDEA Wizard 3" height="300" style="max-width:100%;float:right;">

 ##### PHPStorm #####
-We are currently working on the project wizard for PHPStorm
+The documentation is coming soon.
+Using the project wizard in PHPStorm is almost similar to IntelliJ.

 ### 2. Create a model ###
 eJSL allows you the definition of different parts of a Joomla extension.
 Starting with the definition